If you bake sourdough, you've probably been told this sentence at least once:

 - Batter-based recipes

 These recipes are forgiving.
-They don’t require bulk fermentation or strong yeast activity.
+They do not require bulk fermentation or strong yeast activity.
 Acidity adds flavor without affecting structure.

-But here’s the critical distinction most blogs never make:
+But here is the critical distinction most blogs never make:

 Using discard is damage control — not a solution.

 If you rely on discard recipes to manage volume, the underlying problem remains.
-You’re still producing more starter than you need.
+You are still producing more starter than you need.

-Zero-waste sourdough doesn’t mean finding endless ways to use excess.
+Zero-waste sourdough does not mean finding endless ways to use excess.
 It means not creating the excess in the first place.

 The Real Fix: Right-Sizing Your Starter